haseebanwar/create-react-pkg/packages/create-react-package/README.md

 ### Code Splitting

-It is recommended that you do code splitting in your app and not library.
-But if you still need to code split your library for some reason, Create React Pakcage got your back.
+It is recommended that you do code splitting in your app and not in the library.
+But if you still need to code split your library for some reason, Create React Package got your back.

 This project supports code splitting via dynamic `import()`.